 Santa Clara Tree Lighting

-Kick off the holidays with music, entertainment, food and more in Santa Clara.
-This tree lighting also opens the ice skating rink and Santa’s Village for the season.
+Kick off the holidays with music, entertainment, food and more at this Santa Clara ice rink.
 Fri., Dec.
-2. 6-9 p.m.
+1. 6-9 p.m.
 Central Park, 969 Kiely Blvd., Santa Clara.

 Cupertino Tree Lighting

 Enjoy a countdown to light the tree, music, refreshments and a special visit from a friend who lives in the North Pole.
 Fri., Dec.
 1. 6-8 p.m.
 Quinlan Community Center, 10185 N. Stelling Road, Cupertino.

 Head to Mountain View for live holiday music, refreshments, children’s activities, free photos with Santa and a holiday tree lighting ceremony.
 Mon., Dec.
 4. 5:30-7:30 p.m.
 Civic Center Plaza, 500 Castro St., Mountain View.

 San Rafael Winter Wonderland

 Downtown San Rafael will once again host its annual holiday Parade & Winter Wonderland.
 In its 38th year, the event will feature a Holiday Marketplace with arts and crafts, live entertainment, children’s activities, free snow sledding and one of the largest Holiday Parades in the Bay Area.
 After the parade, Mr. and Mrs. Claus and the mayor of San Rafael will join together to light the dazzling Christmas Tree.
 Fri.
 Nov.
 24, noon (5:30 p.m. parade of lights) Fourth St., B St. to Lootens, San Rafael.